-Columnaris is a bacterial infection that can be external or internal and may follow a chronic or acute course.
+Columnaris is a bacterial infection that can be external or internal and may follow a chronic or acute course in aquarium fish.
 Often mistaken for a fungal infection because of its mold-like lesions, the columnaris bacteria (Flavobacterium columnare) can be treated with antibiotics and prevented with basic tank maintenance.

 What Is Columnaris?